okta/okta-sdk-java/MIGRATING.md

 ### Package `com.okta.sdk.resource.log.LogAuthenticationContext`

 The API to get log credential provider used to return a list of objects of type `LogCredentialProvider` earlier.
-Moving forward, the return type will be a single object of type `LogCredentialProvider`.
+This is now fixed to return a single object of type `LogCredentialProvider`.
    - `getCredentialProvider` Return type changed from `List<com.okta.sdk.resource.log.LogCredentialProvider>` to `com.okta.sdk.resource.log.LogCredentialProvider`

 The API to get log credential type used to return a list of objects of type `LogCredentialType` earlier.
-Moving forward, the return type will be a single object of type `LogCredentialType`.
+This is now fixed to return a single object of type `LogCredentialType`.
 - `getCredentialType` Return type changed from `List<com.okta.sdk.resource.log.LogCredentialType>` to `com.okta.sdk.resource.log.LogCredentialType`

 ### Package `com.okta.sdk.resource.policy.PolicyRule`